Mona Lyngar

-Mona Lyngar (born 6 January 1944) is a Norwegian novelist and crime fiction writer.
+Mona Lyngar (6 January 1944 – 6 January 2023) was a Norwegian novelist and crime fiction writer.

 Literary career

 Lyngar made her literary debut in 1966, with a prize-winning contribution to the anthology Gruppe 66, and the novel Ved stupet.
 The short stories in her collection Ballonger (1967) have a grotesque, absurd or surrealistic nature.
 In 1970 she published the satirical novel Hull, which depicts viewpoints from various inhabitants of a revenue house.
 In the novel Ved stupet from 1972 the characters appear like game pieces.
 She issued the novel Historien om frøken Raubal in 1975, and the short story collection Fra den ene til den andre in 1976.
 Further novels are Adjutanten from 1981, and Fasadeklatrerne from 1984.